If you can’t find the answer to your question here, feel free to open a support ticket. We’ll get back to you within 24 hours (excluding weekends).

 As a financial institution, we have to adhere to strict financial compliance regulations.

-On August 2014, the Single Euro Payments Area (SEPA) initiative replaced the system of using the individual countries' account and routing numbers with a standardized IBAN (International Bank Account Number) and BIC (Bank Identifier Code).
-This facilitates easier cross-border payments and standardized bank information.
+On August 2014, the Single Euro Payments Area (SEPA) initiative introduced a standardized system that replaced individual countries' account and routing numbers with the IBAN (International Bank Account Number) and BIC (Bank Identifier Code).
+This advancement simplifies cross-border payments and streamlines bank information, fostering greater efficiency and consistency across the SEPA region.

 SEPA stands for the Single Euro Payments Area.